andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 all...
 But then after I finished the scene, I felt empowered.”

 For us, we felt empowered because we had the privilege to participate in such a wonderfully provocative work of art.
-We all saw the mastery in the way Mark crafted the performance.
-Furthermore, Mark created a safe space that carried through from the audition all the way to the final performance that emphasized comfort, calm, and acceptance.
+Furthermore, Mark created a safe space that carried through from the audition all the way to the final performance that emphasized comfort and acceptance.
 Alyce said she felt comfortable with the nudity because "Mark is a magnetic spirit and the whole piece is *intentional*."

-Reflecting on our first nude-involved rehearsal, Cate explained, "that was the day I was like 'ok this is going to be fine,' because everybody was just very professional and very chill.
+Reflecting on our first nude rehearsal, Cate explained, "that was the day I was like 'ok this is going to be fine,' because everybody was just very professional and very chill.
 It's only a big deal if you make it a big deal, and nobody was making it a big deal."